 Happy family looking at new home almost done with construction.

 FHA loans allow the possibility of homeownership or refinancing for a better financial situation even for clients who may not qualify for other mortgage options.
 The most visible way this shows up is in more flexible credit requirements.
-FHA compensating factors are a lesser-known form of assistance, but they may be helpful for many.
+FHA compensating factors are a lesser known form of assistance, but they may be helpful for many.

 See rates, requirements and benefits.

 Compensating factors are elements of your financial profile or housing goals that make lenders or mortgage investors more forgiving of other areas where your qualifications may not be as stellar.
 Because you’ve demonstrated your preparedness in certain areas, there may be more flexibility in others.
-In some cases, this could make the difference between qualifying and not.
+In some cases, this could make the difference between qualifying for a loan and not.

 See What You Qualify For